-Christine M. Wilda, Senior Vice President for Administration & Finance and Treasurer, age 45
+Christine M. Wilda, Senior Vice President for Administration & Finance and Treasurer, age 46

 Christine M. Wilda was appointed to the position of Senior Vice President for Administration & Finance and Treasurer in July 2012.
 Previously, she served as interim Vice President for Administration & Finance, Treasurer and Controller from February 2012 to June 2012 and as the University Controller from 2002 to January 2012.
 Prior to that, Ms. Wilda was an associate in the University Controller's office since 1992.
-Ms. Wilda received a B.A. degree in Accounting and an M.B.A. degree from the Isenberg School of Management at the University of Massachusetts, Amherst.
+Ms. Wilda received a B.A. degree in Accounting and an M.B.A. degree from the Isenberg School of Management at UMass Amherst.
+Ms. Wilda has accepted another position within the University; Lisa Calise was appointed as her successor in February 2017.